What is a registered Interpreter?

 Access to Work

 ASLI supports the National Access to Work Delivery Managers’ Policy Statement (2007) that the recommended minimum requirement for the engagement of an interpreter is a trainee or registered interpreter with the NRCPD.

 When and where are Interpreters or Translators used?

 Deaf people need an Interpreter or a Translator whenever important communication is taking place and it is their right to access that information.

 •Job interviews or at the job centre

 •Schools, colleges and universities

 What if it doesn’t go well?

-The National Registers of Communication Professionals working with Deaf and Deafblind People (NRCPD) holds the register of interpreters.
-If you are using a registered interpreter and have a complaint, you can inform the NRCPD and they will investigate.
-You cannot complain about an interpreter who is not registered.
+The National Registers of Communication Professionals working with Deaf and Deafblind People (NRCPD) holds the register of Interpreters and Translators.
+If you are using a registered Interpreter or Translator and have a complaint, you can inform the NRCPD and they will investigate.
+You cannot complain about an Interpreter or a Translator who is not registered.

 Who pays for the interpreter or translator?